asreview/asreview/docs/source/installation.rst

     Successfully installed asreview-0.9.6

 *Note: if you run into an error at this step, try executing `python -m pip install asreview` instead.
-If this doesn't fix your problems, please consult :ref:`_the Troubleshooting section`.*
+If this doesn't fix your problems, please consult :ref:`_the Troubleshooting section <the Troubleshooting section>`.*

 If you want to use our `COVID-19 plugin <covid-19.html>`__, you can install it at this step by executing: